 - a new pathway, and

-Construction of the new fields started in mid-May 2020 and is expected to be finished in early 2021.
+Construction of the new fields started in mid-May 2020 and is expected to be finished during September 2021 (pending COVID 19 restrictions).
 Fields 5, 6 and 7 will be closed for the duration of the work but the rest of the facilities at Jamison Park will remain operational.

 Once complete, the new fields will provide a surface area of close to 22,000sqm and give our community and local sporting groups year-round access to top quality facilities.